CAN-Lab-Fudan/Epidemic-Transmission/README.md

 **EvoVax** includes the following core functionalities:

 #### 1) Coupled-network Modeling:
-* **Physical Contact Layer**: Constructs a synthetic network to characterise physical connections between individuals.
+* **Physical Contact Layer**: Construct a synthetic network to characterise physical connections between individuals.
-* **Information Layer**: Constructs a synthetic network to simulate messaging.
+* **Information Layer**: Construct a synthetic network to simulate messaging.

 #### 2) Information Diffusion and Epidemic Spreading:
-* Simulates the diffusion of information and its effect on epidemic transmission.
+* Simulate the diffusion of information and its effect on epidemic transmission.
-* Models how social factors, such as information exposure and individual trust, influence behavior during an epidemic, including protective actions and vaccination uptake.
+* Model how social factors, such as information exposure and individual trust, influence behavior during an epidemic, including protective actions and vaccination uptake.
-* Incorporates dynamic individual protection levels based on personal perceptions, behavior changes, and exposure to information.
+* Incorporate dynamic individual protection levels based on personal perceptions, behavior changes, and exposure to information.

 #### 3) Vaccination Strategy Updates:
 * Calculate the payoff of individuals based on pairwise comparison rules for strategy updates.